hyharryhuang/javascript-equality-test/README.md

 javascript-equality-test
 ========================

 Testing various different javascript equalities.
+A brief explanation can be found on my [blog](http://hyharryhuang.com/2015/01/01/javascript-equality/).

 Results: